0xNineteen/blog.md/contents/sol-blocks/index.md

 and stored in the blockstore.

-we'll start at the `ReplayStage` which replays entry txs to reproduce the state which the leader propagated to the network
+we'll start at the `ReplayStage` which replays entry txs to reproduce the state that the leader propagated to the network

 ### finding a bank to replay